Infinite Series

 We often use Sigma Notation for infinite series.
 Our example from above looks like:

-Sigma This symbol (called Sigma) means "sum up"
+The symbol Σ means "sum up"

 Try putting 1/2^n into the Sigma Calculator.